soujanyasreenath/SA/README.md

 # Download :

- - clone the repository in any directory you wish to run the project : git clone git@github.com:soujanyasreenath/SA.git
+ - Clone the repository in any directory you wish to run the project : git clone git@github.com:soujanyasreenath/SA.git

-# Installing Nodejs :
+# Installing Nodejs : (skip if node has alredy been installed on your comuter)

  - Ubuntu / Mint: